ehsan-ali-th/wavedorm2pwl/readme.md

 ## Purpose

-In digital IC design with open source tools (such as Xschem, Magic, Ngspice) we need to simulate complex CMOS level digital circuits using "analog methods".
+In digital IC design with open source tools (such as Xschem, Magic, Ngspice) we sometimes need to simulate complex CMOS level digital circuits using "analog methods".
 This is different that mixed signal IC design where both spice netlists and HDL code are mixed together.
 To form complex input test patterns in Ngspice, the PULSE or PWL can be used.
 This is doable for one or two input signals but when it comes to designing complex circuit e.g., a SRAM memory controller where